asjadnaqvi/The-Stata-Guide/README.md

 # Welcome to the Stata Guide!

 This repository contains various links and files to help you navigate [**The Stata Guide on Medium**](https://medium.com/the-stata-guide).
+If you have not visited the Medium publication page, you can get an overview in the [Welcome to the Stata Guide](https://medium.com/the-stata-guide/welcome-to-the-stata-guide-12adf81ec3d) article.

 ### The list of guides (date published in brackets)